wizzat/distribution/README.md

 Porting
 =======

+Perl is fairly common, but I'm not sure 100% of systems out there have it.
+A Python and C/C++ port would be most welcome.

 If you write a port, send me a pull request so I can include it in this repo.
-Perl is fairly common, but I'm not sure 100% of systems out there have it.
-A C or C++ port would be most welcome.

 Port requirements: from the user's point of view, it's the exact same script.
 They pass in the same options in the same way, and get the same output, byte-for-byte if possible.
-This means you'll need regexp support in your language of choice.
-Also a hash map structure makes the implementation simple.
+This means you'll need (Perl) regexp support in your language of choice.
+Also a hash map structure makes the implementation simple, but more-efficient methods are welcome.

-The only reason to port the script is if there's a need to run it on systems that don't have the script language supported.
-For now, that means non-Perl ports.
 I imagine, in order of nice-to-haveness:

  * C or C++
  * Python
+ * Java
  * Ruby
  * Lisp
  * Ocaml
  * Brainfuck
- * Java

-I'm just joking.
-Java would be really nice to have.
-Brainfuck I sort of want as a point of geek pride.
+Brainfuck I want as a point of geek pride.
 Please don't make me learn it.
-Give me a port.
+Give me a port!